 Regional Target Basis of target Achieving Regional Targets 75% landfill diversion by 2021-22 NSROC councils are currently achieving greater than 50% landfill diversion.
-Of the remaining waste currently going to landfill, compositional data suggests that c.
-22% can be recycled through better segregation of dry recyclables under existing collection services.
+Of the remaining waste currently going to landfill, compositional data suggests that 22% can be recycled through better segregation of dry recyclables under existing collection services.
 The waste which cannot be recycled through existing services (up to 40% of the red bin) can be managed through mechanical biological treatment (MBT) process similar to composting to produce a soil improver for land application and rehabilitation.
-The regional waste tender for 33ktpa of recovery through MBT capacity will set this goal.
+The regional waste tender for disposal and recovery will set this goal.
 A further 16,000 tonnes of clean-up waste is currently managed in the region.
 Much of this waste stream can be re-used or recycled.
 Problem waste services could be increased, as demand is strong.
-Joint residual waste treatment contract Regional drop-off centres for managing problem wastes Regional education programs to improve the performance of existing recycling schemes Increased recycling from clean up waste 1% per capita reduction in waste generation by 2021-22 (based on regional 2013-14 data) Achieving a per capita waste reduction target relies predominantly on external factors such as: changes in individual behaviour in respect of waste management; ceonomic conditions (e.g. reduction in consumer spending will reduce waste generation); and changes in technology and manufacturing (e.g. changes to packaging and increased use of electronic equipment can change the overall composition and quantity of waste generated).
-In the baseline year of 2013/14 the region generated 420kg of waste per capita each year.
-Current arisings equate to 428kg/capita/yr, therefore to achieve the 1% reduction in waste generation per person would require a reduction of 2 kilograms per year or 40 grams per week.
-Regional education programs for minimising waster 20% reduction in reported illegal dumping incidents by 2021-22 (based on regional 2012-13 data) Baseline data for regional illegal dumping incidents is not available.
+Joint residual waste treatment contract Regional drop-off centres for managing problem wastes Regional education programs to improve the performance of existing recycling schemes Increased recycling from clean up waste 1% per capita reduction in waste generation by 2021-22 (based on regional 2013-14 data) Achieving a per capita waste reduction target relies predominantly on external factors such as: changes in individual behaviour in respect of waste management; economic conditions (e.g. reduction in consumer spending will reduce waste generation); and changes in technology and manufacturing (e.g. changes to packaging and increased use of electronic equipment can change the overall composition and quantity of waste generated).
+Based on the future waste growth forecasts outlined in the Regional Profile report the waste generation per person in 2021-22 will be 509 kilograms.
+To achieve the 1% reduction in waste generation per person would require a reduction of 5.09 kilograms per year or 100 grams per week.
+Regional education programs for minimising waste 20% reduction in reported illegal dumping incidents by 2021-22 (based on regional 2012-13 data) Baseline data for regional illegal dumping incidents is not available.
 At a Strategy workshop one of the councils reported a reduction in illegal dumping incidents of more than 20% in one year following a targeted illegal dumping campaign.
 Regional waste management for MUDs education program and planning policy Regional illegal dumping program 20% positive change to survey responses describing the Northern Sydney community's view towards taking responsibility for their own litter by June 2021 based on public surveys undertaken within the region Baseline data for the community's views on taking responsibility for their own litter is not available at the regional level.
 A public survey will be required in 2018.
 Regional education and behaviour change programs complementing state wide litter programs.